-9. Reports
+8. Reports

 Inasmuch as Officer Involved Incidents are of intense interest to the public, expeditious and thorough investigation and resolution of these matters is necessary.
 Prompt completion and distribution of reports is essential.
-All involved agencies and investigators will submit reports to the Incident Manager or his/her designee as soon as possible after an Officer Involved Incident.
-The case officer will assemble all individual reports and write a comprehensive incident summary report and submit this report and case file to the Incident Manager for approval.
-The Incident Manager will then submit this report and the case file to the Utah County Attorney or his designee.
-Upon request the County Attorney's Office will provide copies of the complete case file to the heads of all agencies having officers involved in an incident as Actors or witnesses.
+All involved agencies and investigators will submit reports to the Incident Manager as soon as possible but not later than three days after an Officer Involved Incident.
+The Incident Manager will assemble all individual reports in one comprehensive incident report and submit this report to the County Attorney's Office.
+Upon request the County Attorney's Office will provide copies of the complete report to the heads of all agencies having officers involved in an incident as Actors or witnesses.

-10. Equipment
+9. Equipment

-Each member of this protocol taskforce will provide equipment as requested by the Incident Manager whether or not officers from that department are involved in either the criminal or administrative investigation.
+Each member of this protocol will provide equipment as requested by the Incident Manager whether or not officers from that department are involved in either the criminal or administrative investigation.
 Officers from the department providing equipment may retain custody and operation of the equipment if it appears the interests of the investigation will be served.